-So your last leg is a bit of a long one at six hours but you do have to change trains in Hanover, so this could easily be added in as an additional city to break up the journey.
+So your last leg on your 2 week Europe trip is a bit of a long one at six hours but you do have to change trains in Hanover, so this could easily be added in as an additional city to break up the journey.

 Berlin, Germany (2 Nights, 2 days)

 If you are looking for a cool city, Berlin is your friend.
 Far from the traditional German culture expressed openly in places such as Munich or Dresden, Berlin is very much the cool younger sibling.
 It took me a while to see why so many people love Berlin, but after a few days, I began to understand the attraction to its industrial and urban vibes which were majorly helped by their incredible food scene.
 Whether you want to spend the last few days of your two-week European train trip partying or relaxing, Berlin will find something for you.